 We all know tempers can get frayed as new parents.
 Here we look at ten typical hot topics and how to manage them.

 You’d be surprised about the variety of things parents can find to argue about.
-Here we list the top ten we hear about from parents we speak to, time and time again.
-Plus advice on how best to deal with them.
+Here we list the top ten we hear about from parents we speak to, plus tips on how best to deal with them.
 Some may sound familiar…

 1. ‘I’ve had less sleep than you have’